 - Inhaled particles of flour, grain, cereal, straw or animal feed (typical in agriculture, food processing and food services) — 7%

 - Airborne materials from soldering, welding, cutting, or grinding metals (often seen in manufacturing) — 10%

 - Inhaled dusts from concrete, brick, stone, and cement (in construction, mining and quarrying) — 20%

 - Work environments that were uncomfortable due to hot or cold temperatures, were damp, wet or too dry (which could be linked to gas, steam and air conditioning industries, or water supply, sewerage and waste management) — 20%

-Whatever the cause or wherever you worked, if you’ve developed a breathing or lung condition because of employer negligence or unsafe work practices, speak to our team of workplace illness specialists to find out if and how much compensation you might be entitled to on 08082391859
+Whatever the cause or wherever you worked, if you’ve developed a breathing or lung condition because of employer negligence or unsafe work practices, speak to our team.
+Our workplace illness specialists will help you find out if and how much compensation you might be entitled to on 08082391859^